ReadyCodeToUse/backend_crud-api-python-fastapi-mongodb/fastapi/README.md

 # FastAPI API template
 This is an example of how to dockerize a python FastAPI REST API with auth.

-This is an example python project to demonstrate the following points:
+This is an example python project to demonstate the following points:
-- python project structure example suitable for most projects
+- [x] python project structure example suitable for most projects
-- pytest and Test Driven Development (TDD)
+- [x] pytest and TDD (Test Driven Development)
-- containerization (To be added)
+- [ ] containerization
-- use of python best practices (PEP8) (To be added)
+- [x] use of python best practices (PEP8)
-- pylint (To be added)
+- [x] pylint
-- use of pre-commits (To be added)
+- [ ] use of pre-commits

 This demo contains a REST API built over FastAPI, this repository can be used as a starting point for other projects too and not only REST API.